sokliengphat1/Sentiment-Analysis-for-Product-Reviews/README.md

 #### Datasets/

-- **negative-reviews.txt**: Contains a collection of negative reviews.
+- **negative-reviews.txt**: Contains 20,000 lines of reviews (one review per line) considered to be negative reviews.
-- **positive-reviews.txt**: Contains a collection of positive reviews.
+- **positive-reviews.txt**: Contains 20,000 lines of reviews (one review per line) considered to be positive reviews.
-- **positive-words**: Possibly a file containing a list of positive words used for sentiment analysis.
+- **positive-words**: Contain 2,006 positive words used for sentiment analysis.
-- **negative-words**: Possibly a file containing a list of negative words used for sentiment analysis.
+- **negative-words**: Contain 4,783 negative words used for sentiment analysis.
+- **challenge_data.txt**: Containing 5,868 reviews (one review per line).
+Use for tesing best text classification model to predict if each review is either positive or negative.

 #### Models/